-As one of the best Montessori schools in Markham, we help enrich your child intellectually, socially, psychologically and physically by encouraging such values as enthusiasm, imagination, and understanding in the hopes of cultivating lifelong learners.
+As one of the leading Montessori schools in Markham, we help enrich your child intellectually, socially, psychologically and physically by encouraging values such as enthusiasm, imagination, and understanding in the hopes of cultivating lifelong learners.

-Sunrise Montessori School offers educational programs for children ages 0 months through 8th Grade (Infant, Toddler, Casa, Elementary).
-French Immersion curriculum is available for the JK/SK program.
+We offer educational programs for children ages 3 months through 8th Grade (Infant, Toddler, Casa, Elementary).
+French Immersion curriculum is available for the Pre-school and the JK/SK program.

 Summer Camp and After School Activities are also available.